artnoage/ARC-AGI-2/memory_bank/projectbrief.md

 # Project Brief: ARC-AGI-2 Adaptation

-This project involves adapting the original ARC-AGI dataset and interface for advanced AGI research, focusing initially on synthetic data generation and subsequently on model reasoning benchmarking.
+This project involves adapting the original ARC-AGI dataset and interface for advanced AGI research.
+It has two main areas of focus: synthetic data generation and real benchmarking of model performance on ARC tasks.

 ## Core Requirements & Goals